ccodreanu/generatore/README.md

 Generatore creates static websites.

 Available commands:
-     build      build the site inside the output directory serve      generate content and start a webserver
+        build           build the site inside the output directory serve           generate content and start a webserver new "..."       create a new post with metadata
 ```